TibzInc/TibzInc/README.md

 - 👋 Hi, I’m @TibzInc!
 - 👀 I love developing code in Python, CSS, Javascript, PHP and at odd times..C++
-- 🌱 I’m currently learning Python and equipping myself with better skills in the language.
-- 💞️ I’m looking to collaborate on any project in CSS and Javascript, I enjoy developing Web GUI!
+- 💞️ I’m looking to collaborate on any project in Python, CSS and Javascript.
+I also enjoy developing Web GUI!
 - 📫 You can reach me through my LinkedIn Profile: https://www.linkedin.com/in/teddybabu/

 <!---